 - Are taking certain medicines such as diuretics, aspirin, cyclosporine, or levodopa

 If you believe you are suffering from gout, your podiatrist may take x-rays to check for uric acid deposits or changes in your bones.
 Your podiatrist may also draw blood or fluid from your joint to be tested for uric acid.

-Medications like non-steroidal anti-inflammatory drugs (NSAIDs) and drugs that block and/or remove uric acid from your system, are often prescribed to treat and prevent future gout attacks.
+Medications like non-steroidal anti-inflammatory drugs (NSAIDs) and drugs that block and/or remove uric acid from your system, are often prescribed to treat and prevent future attacks.